itlab-vision/dl-benchmark/README.md

   - `Dockerfile` is the main Dockerfile.
   - `Caffe` is a directory of Dockerfiles for Intel® Optimization for Caffe.
+  - `DGL` is a directory of Dockerfiles for Deep Graph Library (DGL).
   - `MXNet` is a directory of Dockerfiles for MXNet.
   - `ONNXRuntime` is a directory of Dockerfiles for ONNX Runtime.
   - `OpenCV` is a directory of Dockerfiles for OpenCV.